ElectroBlocks/docs/docs/blocks.md

 ## Led

 The LED block controls whether an led is on or off.
-The first drop-down decides which [Arduino Pin](/lessons/what-is-an-arduino.html#what-are-pins) the led is connected to.
+The first dropdown decides which [Arduino Pin](/lessons/what-is-an-arduino.html#what-are-pins) the led is connected to.
 The second dropdown turns the LED on or off.

 ![loop block](assets/blocks/led.png)